-Experience in computer systems research, development, and management of more than twenty-five years.
-Work on systems software (languages, compilers, operating systems), e-commerce, parallelism, and hardware architecture and design.
+Experience in computer systems research, development, and management of more than forty years.
+Work on systems software (languages, compilers, operating systems), e-commerce, parallel and distributed systems, and hardware architecture and design.
+Built and sold a number of start-up ventures in the computer technology arena.